Coosa chiefdom: Linguistics

 The chroniclers of the de Soto Expedition recorded the name of the Coosa as Coça.
 The early French maps recorded several member towns of the Creek Confederacy as being occupied by the Cousha or Coushetta, in their transliterated form of the name as they heard it.

 The Cherokee first appeared to use the word kusa to mean the Muskogee Creek people of the Upper Towns, who were competitors and enemies.
 According to James Mooney, they called the Muskogee Creek "Ani'-Ku'sa or Ani'-Gu'sa, from Kusa, their principal town".
 English speakers adopted "Coosa" as a frontier English version of the early Cherokee word.
 The contemporary Cherokee name for all Creek Indians is ani-kusa.
 This is also the name for Muskogee, Oklahoma: ᎫᏐᎢ, guso'i.
 The name for the Muskogee Creek people, in the revised Cherokee syllabary of ᎦᎳᎩᎾ/Elias Boudinot, is spelled ᎠᏂᎫᏌ.
 A singular Muskogee Creek person is ᎠᎫᏌ, "agusa," according to the Cherokee-English Dictionary (Cherokee Nation of Oklahoma: Feeling & Pulte, 1975).

+The original name for the town may have derived from a Muskogean word for river-cane, such as the Choctaw word kusha (/kʊʃa/) or the Maskoki word koha (/koha/).